yogesh-sindam/Kubernetes-DailyEvolve/README.md

   username: alex
 ```

-frompodref at spec session to have pod details in container
+`--frompodref at spec session to have pod details in container`
+` fieldref is used for `